arvitaly/loopback-next/docs/site/Model.md

 PersistedModel classes to enforce `strict` mode.

 LB4 supports creating a model that allows both well-defined but also arbitrary extra properties for **NoSQL** databases such as MongoDB.
-You need to disable `strict` mode in model settings through the CLI and tell TypeScript to allow arbitrary additional properties to be set on model instances.
+You need to disable `strict` mode in model settings.
+Besides modifying model settings directly, it can also be done through the CLI by setting `allowed free-from properties` to true.
+And tell TypeScript to allow arbitrary additional properties to be set on model instances.

 ```ts
 @model({settings: {strict: false}})